3mcloud/hermes-rheo/paper/paper.md

 The analysis of rheological datasets presents several technical challenges that hinder efficient data processing and the integration of novel analytical methodologies.
-Current workflows are predominantly dependent on proprietary software, which imposes significant limitations in customizing analysis pipelines and implementing emerging techniques such as Optimally Windowed Chirp[@PhysRevX.8.041042], Gaborheometry[@gabor10.11228.0000549], and Recovery Rheology[recoveryPhysRevLett.122.248003].
+Current workflows are predominantly dependent on proprietary software, which imposes significant limitations in customizing analysis pipelines and implementing emerging techniques such as Optimally Windowed Chirp [@PhysRevX.8.041042], Gaborheometry [@gabor10.11228.0000549], and Recovery Rheology [@recoveryPhysRevLett.122.248003].
 Moreover, the frequent development of new rheological models requires adaptable tools capable of accommodating evolving analytical frameworks, a flexibility often lacking in existing solutions.
 The increasing volume of experimental data further exacerbates the complexity of managing and processing large datasets efficiently.
 Additionally, the integration of multi-instrument and multi-technique data formats remains a critical bottleneck,